lavollmer/sunnyside-agency-landingpage/README.md

 15. Added four images to bottom of page using grid container
 16. Footer component
 17. Stylizing mobile responsive piece of the application
+18. Import Google Fonts from design package and import into Tailwind CSS

 ### Built with